 Running on the server, the server app listens for requests, retrieves information from the database, and sends responses.
-Server apps can be written in different server-side languages depending on the project complexity.
-Yalantis uses two server-side programming languages: Ruby and Golang.
-Both of these languages are versatile and boast a list of indisputable benefits.
-Ruby provides good support for data validation, libraries for authentication and user management, and more.
-You can explore the various benefits Golang provides in our article on why we use Golang.
+Server apps can be written in different server-side languages depending on the project’s complexity.
+Yalantis uses such server-side programming languages as Golang, Rust, Ruby, and Node.js.
+These languages are versatile and boast a list of indisputable benefits.

 Web frameworks greatly simplify backend development, and which you should choose depends on the programming languages you’ve picked.
 Any programming language has at least one universal framework.
 Libraries for a framework provide reusable bundles written in the language of the framework: for instance, code for a drop-down menu.

 However, frameworks aren’t just about the code: they’re completely layered workflow environments.
 Yalantis uses Ruby on Rails as a Ruby framework and Gorilla as a Golang framework.
 Both ensure clean syntax, rapid development, and stability.

 A database is an organized collection of information.
 Databases typically include aggregations of data records or files.
 For example, in e-commerce development, these records or files will be sales transactions, product catalogs and inventories, and customer profiles.